adryyy/woocommerce-products-carousel-all-in-one/readme.txt

 == Frequently Asked Questions ==
 If you've got any questions, don't hesitate to ask.

+= I made a update from a previous version.
+What now? =

+* If you're using on your website shortcode from this plugin, the best way is to delete old code and generate it again.
+* If you're using widget, you must update its options.
+* **Go to the plugin settings page and see if there are any notifications**

 = How can I add custom theme? =